HimesGroup/raved/README.md

 * Differential Expression (DE) Analysis

 ## Microarray Data Analysis
 Several freely accessible R packages for microarray data analysis are used in this pipeline.
-We use GEO dataset GSE4917 as an example and provide two R Markdown templates to reproduec the analysis pipeline and reports for GSE4917.
-The template_QC_report.Rmd script goes first including the steps of raw data download, phenotype file preparation, and QC.
-The template_DE_analysis_report.Rmd takes the output from the template_QC_report.Rmd and performs the DE analysis of the comparison of interest.
-The RMD files for other microarray data used for our integrative analysis of transcriptomic data asthma and glucocorticoid response can be found in the folder microarray.
+We use GEO dataset GSE4917 as an example and provide two R Markdown templates to reproduce the analyses and two .html summary reports.
+The template_QC_report.Rmd script goes first including the steps of GEO data download, phenotype file preparation, and quality metrics measurement.
+The template_DE_analysis_report.Rmd takes the phenotype file obtained from the template_QC_report.Rmd and performs the differential expression analysis.
+The RMD files for other microarray data used for the integration analysis of asthma transcriptomic data are available on GitHub [Asthma_Transcriptomic_Analysis](https://github.com/HimesGroup/Asthma_Transcriptomic_Analysis).

 Prerequisite R packages for microarray data analysis include:
 * Data download: GEOquery